awslabs/concise-constructs/docs/guide.md

 );
 ```

-Within the init closure, we have access to a define function / callable object.
+Within the closure of arg 1, we have access to `define`, a callable object.
 We can use it to instantiate constructs without supplying scope.

 ```ts
 import * as cdk from "@aws-cdk/core";